 Here are 10 photos I took this morning around my neighborhood from 9:50 to 10:10 a.m. to test out Lightroom–of which I’m a first-time user–and Photoshop.

 A couple months ago, I read a gear review on Wired.com about hummingbird feeders.
 Since my mom is a huge hummingbird fan and has tons of hummingbird decorations, I told her to read the review.
-We bought a hummingbird feeder—and, later, a second one—and ever since we have been inundated with hummingbirds.
+We decided to buy a hummingbird feeder—and, later, a second one—and ever since we have been frequented by hummingbirds.
 If you like hummingbirds, it makes so much sense to have a hummingbird feeder (or two) so you can enjoy hummingbirds every day rather than waiting for perhaps one the entire summer.

 The hummingbird feeders we use cost $30 on Amazon.
-The ASIN for the feeders is B00P91VK4U, so you can just copy and paste that into the Amazon search box.
 We followed the instructions for the sugar water that were included with the feeders, and the hummingbirds seem to love it!

 My mom had previously counted about 20 days in a row seeing hummingbirds.